 I obeyed with the helplessness of a slave lying under quicksand so his mistress won’t soil her feet,

 Afterwards she slept fifteen hours straight.
-Her telephone rang incessantly.
+Her telephone rang every thirty minutes.
 The Italian obviously was unaware about our arrangement.
 If I answered, he might leave us alone.
-I looked at the bed, the long black tentacles of hair strewn over her face and her mouth agape, as if she were on the verge of taking her dying breath.
+I looked at the long black tentacles of hair strewn over her face and her mouth agape, as if she were on the verge of taking her dying breath.

 I was no killer.